EC528-Fall-2023/PIR-against-FoundationDB/README.md

 Your binaries will be located in `/path/to/repo/bin`

 Before running, make sure that you have a file called `.oram_enc` in your current working directory so that encryption works.
 In this file, you should have your 32 byte encryption key on the first line, and your 16 byte encryption initialization vector.
+There are some example applications that use both client libraries called `app_single_client` and `app_multiclient`.
+You can run those applications after starting up the server (and master\_client).

 If you would like to start over from before making your binaries, type:

+	make clear

+This command will reset FoundationDB to have nothing in it.
+Typing

 	make clean

-This command will reset FoundationDB to have nothing in it, and remove everything in the `bin` and `obj` folders.
+will remove everything in the `bin` and `obj` folders.
+Be mindful that your processes might still be running in the background, so you will have to kill those processes yourself.

 Happy hacking!